lujiefsi/CrashTuner/analysis.md

 [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md), along the analysis for each bug in [detail](https://github.com/lujiefsi/CrashTuner/tree/master/detail).
 This can save a lot of time to undstand a bug.

+## How it works

+There are three phases in analysis: train, static analysis(including log analysis), profile.
+If you want to know where are they,

+you can use commond `sudo docker exec -it --user test hadoop11 /bin/bash` to login hadoop11, then `cd /home/test/CrashTuner/bin && ls`, you can see  analysisone.sh.
+In the script:

+1. "startService.sh" is used to start our rpc server.
+2. "com.ict.main.Driver -target 0"  perfroms tranin and generate the logs whose exists in ./log/training.
+3. "startFS.sh" perform the static analysis.
+4. ""com.ict.main.Driver -target 1"  perfroms profile.

+All logs exists "./CrashTuner/logs", you can check them while the test is running

 ## Tips

 You don't need update the docker if you only want reproduce the bug.
 And even you update the docker, the  instructions in the [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md) still works.